 The proposal is not intended to conflict with any existing state or local laws and regulations.
 There are local regulations that are relevant to this proposal.
-As an example, in the City of Santa Monica building code per Section 8.106.080, Non-residential, high-rise residential, hotel and motel solar and pool heating requirements3, Section 5.201 of the 2019 California Green Building Standards Code is amended to read as follows:
+As an example, in the City of Santa Monica building code per Section 8.106.080, Non-residential, high-rise residential, hotel and motel solar and pool heating requirements, https://library.qcode.us/lib/santa monica ca/pub/municipal code/item/article 8-chapter 8 106?view=all#article 8-chapter 8 106-8 106 080

-3 Code language is available at:
+&lt;sup>5 Code language is available at: